bartkl/presentations/cimug2024/index.md

 ---

-#### CIM and Linked Data
+### Referencing CIM in LinkML

 ---

-Within the CIM community URIs have been minted for the CIM
+Within the CIM community URIs have been crafted for the CIM

 ---